xyluz/problogger/README.md

 You can also create account as a Reader or Author.
 The admin can add more users, or create a new Admin user.
 The admin can also update any user from one group to another.

-Only authenticated user can view posts.
+Only authenticated users can view posts.

 ## Unit Tests